 Farmers in the Roanoke River watershed and merchants in southeastern Virginia shared the same objective, to improve transportation between the Roanoke River and the Chesapeake Bay.
 The Dismal Swamp Canal provided water access from Albemarle Sound to the Elizabeth River.
 By 1815, flour from mills in Southside Virginia could travel by boat to Norfolk.

 The new technology of railroads gave Petersburg the opportunity to compete with Portsmouth/Norfolk.
-Between 1830-33, Petersburg built the Petersburg Railroad south to Weldon, North Carolina.
-It intercepted the river traffic there, offering a better alternative to floating the extra distance to Norfolk.1
+Between 1830-33, Petersburg built the Petersburg Railroad south to the Roanoke River near Weldon, North Carolina.
+It intercepted the river traffic on the north bank there at Blakeley Depot, south of Garysburgh and across the river from Weldon.
+The Petersburg Railroad offered a better alternative to floating the extra distance to the Dismal Swamp Canal, then going north to Portsmouth or Norfolk.2